Bien-Glitch/fuxcel/README.md

 ## Installation

 Fuxcel is standalone utility plugin.
 It does not require any extra plugin, library, or framework to function.<br>
-Simply head over to the [latest release page](https://github.com/Bien-Glitch/fuxcel/releases/latest) to download the package assets to stay up to date.
+Simply head over to the [latest release page](https://github.com/Bien-Glitch/fuxcel/releases/latest) to download the latest package assets and stay up to date.

 > ### Once Fuxcel has been downloaded:
 >
-> - The ***Fuxcel Utility*** can be found in the `src\js` folder.
+> - The ***Fuxcel Utility*** can be found in the `dist` folder.
-> - Copy the files / folders in the `src` and `plugins` folder to wherever you like in the root of your Web-Project.
+> - Copy the files / folders in the `dist` folder to wherever you like in the root of your Web-Project.

 Assuming you copied them into plugins folder; the structure in your project should be somewhat like this: